uspki/policies/pages/00-background.md

 ## Relationship to Federal Public Key Infrastructure
-The Federal Government currently manages the Federal Public Key Infrastructure, a trust framework of over one hundred (100) certification authorities used to issue and manage person identity and enterprise device identity certificates for Federal Government and mission partners.
+The Federal Government currently manages the Federal Public Key Infrastructure, a trust framework of over one hundred (100) certification authorities used to issue and manage person identity and enterprise device identity certificates for the U.S. Federal Government and mission partners.
 The current Federal Public Key Infrastructure (FPKI) is managed and operated as a _bridged_ public key infrastructure originally intended to establish trust across related communities of interest.

 Government teams recognized the need to create a _new_ Certificate Policy and infrastructure focused on Internet PKI requirements.
 The CAs operating under this Certificate Policy in the new infrastructure will not have cross-certificates with any existing Federal Public Key Infrastructure CAs.
 This is one step towards new purpose driven services intended to support the mission needs, and:

-- Separate the certificate policies and infrastructures,
+- Separate the certificate policies and infrastructures
-- Delineate person identity, government enterprise device identity, government code signing, government time stamping, and public trust (Internet) web services,
+- Delineate person identity, government enterprise device identity, government code signing, government time stamping, and public trust (Internet) web services
-- Support automation for the missions, and
+- Support automation for the missions
 - Improve customer experience and public transparency for Federal Government public websites

 The Federal Public Key Infrastructure Policy Authority maintains the governance and voting rights to manage this Certificate Policy.